 - Pour the mixed ingredients over top of the butter.

 - Add the peaches layered to the dish but do NOT mix.

 - Bake in the oven for approximately 1 hour or until the crust rises and is golden brown.

 Here is some quick step by step directions in video form to make this easy peach cobbler with canned peaches.

 Whether you use canned, fresh or frozen peaches will depend on the time of year and what you can find on hand, but we typically use canned because it makes it that much easier.

 So the directions you will find here are for using canned peaches, but you could easily use fresh and make this entire recipe from scratch.

 Whatever the season, this dessert will bring you all of the praises.

 Watch the video tutorial or keep scrolling for the printable details.

-This dish is great by itself but even more delicious with vanilla bean ice cream.
+Like I said above, this dish is great by itself but even more delicious with vanilla bean ice cream.
 Of course, this is our favorite way to have it.